 It’s also worth noting that there isn’t a right or wrong way to go about practicing mindfulness.
 Particularly in the beginning, you’ll likely notice that thoughts keep popping up in your mind.
 This doesn’t mean you’ve failed!
 It just means you have to gently redirect your focus back to the present moment.

-Guided Meditation for Sobriety
+A Simple Guided Meditation for Alcohol Cravings

 When it comes to using meditation to stop drinking, guided meditation can be especially effective.
 Some free sources?
 YouTube has plenty of options!
 Here are a couple of good ones to start with: